Mayweed in oilseed rape

 Biology

-Scented mayweed germinates all year, with particular flushes in spring and late summer to early autumn.
+Scented mayweed germinates all year, with particular flushes in early autumn, spring and late summer.
 It has a small seed that can only germinate from shallow depth and its prevalence may be favoured by minimum tillage cultivation systems.
 Characteristic flowers with yellow centres and white petals are normally seen in late spring and early summer.
 One plant can produce 10,000 seeds.

 Scentless mayweed will germinate at most times of year.
-Peaks of germination are normally March and August to October.
+Peaks of germination are normally August to October and March.
 Germination of seed only occurs if they are near the soil surface.
 Flowering can occur from late spring through to autumn with each plant capable of producing up to 5,000 seeds.

 The germination pattern of pineappleweed is similar to that for scented mayweed but with the main flush being in spring.
 It appears to thrive in soil that is constantly disturbed and compacted, often being particularly prevalent in gateways and on field headlands.
 Plants flower in summer, without the characteristic white petals of other Mayweed species, and can produce 5,000 seeds per plant.